World Championship Wrestling: 1982 to 1993: Origins, creation, and NWA membership

-"World Championship Wrestling" was a television show produced by Georgia Championship Wrestling (GCW) since 1982.
+World Championship Wrestling was a television show produced by Georgia Championship Wrestling (GCW) since 1982.
 Jim Barnett (who had briefly owned the Australian promotion of that name) came to Atlanta in the 1970s during an internal struggle for control of GCW.
 Barnett ultimately became majority owner of the promotion, and began using his previous promotion's name for GCW's weekly Saturday television program in 1982.
 Following the events that became known as Black Saturday, in which GCW and its television program briefly came under the ownership of the WWF, the promotion was eventually purchased by Charlotte, North Carolina–based Jim Crockett Promotions (JCP), the promoter of the Mid-Atlantic territory immediately north of Georgia.

 Influential wrestling magazine Pro Wrestling Illustrated and its sister publications thereafter habitually referred to JCP as "World Championship Wrestling", "WCW" and most commonly "the World Championship area" and continued to do so until early 1988 when it began referring to the company solely as the NWA, reasoning that "it has become apparent that the NWA and the World Championship area are one and the same."

 By late 1988, JCP was financially struggling after further territory acquisitions.
 Ted Turner, the namesake principal owner of Turner Broadcasting System, formed a new subsidiary in October 1988 to acquire most of the assets of JCP.
 The acquisition was completed on November 2, 1988.
 While initially the subsidiary was incorporated as the "Universal Wrestling Corporation", following the purchase the decision was made to utilize the familiar "World Championship Wrestling" as the name for the promotion.

+In July 1991, six months after the creation of the latter, the NWA World Heavyweight Championship and the WCW World Heavyweight Championship permanently ceased to be a double crown when the NWA held out for two months on endorsing the stripping of Ric Flair as champion until his arrival in the WWF that September.
+The NWA further declined to endorse as champion Flair's WCW's successor Lex Luger.
+Instead the two organisations recognised separate World championship lineages while maintaining an otherwise cordial relationship.
 In late Summer/early Autumn 1993, a behind-the-scenes dispute between WCW and the NWA Board of Directors over who had the right to authorize NWA World Heavyweight Championship title changes ultimately resulted in WCW formally withdrawing from the NWA and becoming a standalone wrestling promotion.